praekeltfoundation/patterns/docs/states/paged-result-set.rst

     to select a cadre from a long list of cadres.
 -   mAgriculture_ used a paged result set to allow a farmer to select crops from a long list of known crops.
+-   NewsWorld_ uses a paged result set to display a list of news headlines.

 Notes
 ~~~~~